geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 As fades the moon, with wizard gloom o’erspread,<br>
 So darkness deepen’d, when the Peri fled;<br>
 Loud rose the voice of wrath, red lightnings glare<br>
-And all the furies fright the troubled air.
+And all the furies fright the troubled air.<br>
 What spell arrests the storm? below, around,<br>
 More felt than heard, and yet it seem’d a sound.<br>
 At once they pause, their inward fears betray,<br>